 In the dashboard, these numbers will be rounded.

-The ticket score of ticket 5 is 0, because the FAIL category automatically puts this to zero.
+The conversation score of conversation 5 is 0, because the FAIL category automatically puts this to zero.

-Taking these same tickets together as category scores gives the following data:
+Taking these same conversations together as category scores gives the following data:

-The score here is the average of the averages, not the average of the averages per ticket.
+The score here is the average of the averages, not the average of the averages per conversation.

 Why would we want that differentiation?